 A type of capacitor in which the two leads are connected to opposite ends of the main body of the component.
 It is typically soldered in place horizontally to the circuit board or used for point-to-point wiring between terminals.

 A situation where Direct Current (DC) is kept from a circuit element due to the high series impedence of a capacitor.

-A situation where the AC portion of a signal is kept from a circuit element via a low impedence path in parallel with the circuit element.
+The use of a capacitor to prevent the AC portion of a signal from a circuit element via a low impedance path in parallel with the circuit element.

 A measure of the energy storage capability of a capacitor at a given voltage usually expressed in farads, microfarads, nanofarads, or picofarads.

 Capacitive Reactance (Xc)